A Table Full Of Joy

 Between the Rib and Sirloin there is a section that can be broken out called the short loin, and within the sirloin you will find the tenderloin.

 The chuck sits right behind the neck and is comprised of slow-moving muscles that are a bit more tough but have more fat.
-A lot of the time this meat is used for stews, roasts, and slow cooking.
+A lot of the time this meat is used for green chile stews, chuck roasts in the oven, and slow cooking.

 The chuck roast can be broken down into smaller pieces like chuck eye steaks.
 These are separated from a ribeye by one cut from the butcher.